The Ultimate Ignition Poker Review

 In fact, they beat most of their US brethren by launching it back in 2012.

-Along with mobile, offering native support for Mac was one of the other foolish mistakes Ignition Poker fixed in the US market.
+Along with mobile, offering native support for Mac when others weren’t was one of the other foolish mistakes Ignition Poker fixed in the US market.

-Of course, there’s a native Windows desktop client as well, that works well with Windows 10.
+Of course, there’s a native Windows desktop client as well, which works well with Windows 10.

 The lobby is sorted by games and limits just as you’ve found at every poker site over the past decade.